spxbhuhb/z2-pre/doc/rui/internals/Definitions.md

 #### external state variable

-An *external state variable* is a *state variable* that is derived from a parameter of the *original function*.
+An *external state variable* is a *state variable* that is derived from an argument of the *original function*.

 #### internal state variable